pagopa/pn-cicd/ci/README.md

 - ArtifactBuckets: Used to store artifact like lambda, static website
 - CodeBuildNotifications: to connect build failure to SNSTopic (ChatBot on Slack)

-It use nested templates in _[builders](builders)_ directory to deploy resources needed for the CI process like:
+It uses nested templates in _[builders](builders)_ directory to deploy resources needed for the CI process like:
 - CodeBuild
-- ECR (for docker artificats)
+- ECR (for docker artifacts)

 ## Add a project to CI pipeline

 The process to add a project in the CI pipeline is done by add some lines in _root.yaml_ file.

-Exaple: Properties depends on the selected _builder_ type.
+Example: Properties depends on the selected _builder_ type.

 ````yaml
 <Name for CI Stack>: